rfernand387/Sentinel2_Level1C_to_L2AGEE/README.md

 3. For each SAFE file

 3.1 Modify step 4 of the notebook with the desired geographic subset window and the name of the input file

 #L2a filename and subset region in degrees
 ccLat = 45.40;
 ccLong = -75.67;
 rocWidth = 0.1;
 rocWin = [ccLong-rocWidth, ccLat+rocWidth, ccLong+rocWidth, ccLat-rocWidth]
 L1name = "S2B_MSIL1C_20180509T155859_N0206_R097_T18TVR_20180509T200612.SAFE"

 3.2  Run the notebook.
 If it completes the last output will show a description of the final subset tif file and a L2A safe product will show up in the ./working directory and a L2A subset tif product will show up in the ./exports directory

 4. Close the notebook and return to the anaconda terminal to upload the output products

 Authenticate earth engine

 (gdalCCRS) earthengine authenticate

 web browser will pop up a page with google log in

 log in to account with earth engine access

-a web page with credentials will pop up e.g 4/0AHf8A9Y4gGTJM5bmn1JUlefTg7Poe9lRcn1CXwbOofNt1qG5xYwsdw
+a web page with credentials will pop up
+e.g 4/0AHf8A9Y4gGTJM5bmn1JUlefTg7Poe9lRcn1CXwbOofNt1qG5xYwsdw

 copy and paste at prompt in anaconda terminal

 initialize geeup

 (gdalCCRS) geeup init

 make a metadata csv file

 (gdalCCRS) geeup getmeta --input C:\Users\rfern\gdrive\s2msi\export --metadata C:\Users\rfern\gdrive\s2msi\export\metadata.csv

+open the csv file in excel and add columns following the sample metadata.csv file

+for each output product
-open the csv file in excel and add columns following the sample metadata.csv file FOR EACH OUTPUT PRODUCT enter date from file name in the system:start_time column enter the solar angles from Mean_Sun_Angle and view angles from 4th non nan value of the MTD_TL file in the GRANULE directory of the L2A safe file save the csv file
+  i. enter date from file name in the system:start_time column
+  ii.  enter the solar angles from Mean_Sun_Angle and view angles from 4th non nan value
+  of the MTD_TL file in the GRANULE directory of the L2A safe file

+save the csv file

 upload all images in export directory to a collection

 (gdalCCRS) C:\Users\rfern>geeup upload --source C:\Users\rfern\gdrive\s2msi\export -m  C:\Users\rfern\gdrive\s2msi\export\metadata.csv --nodata 0 --dest users/rfernand387/export --user rfernand387@gmail.com

 You should see a password prompt for your google account and then confirmation of uploads.
 You can check if the asset shows up in GEE.

 Password:
-New collection users/rfernand387/export created Processing image 1 out of 2: C:\Users\rfern\gdrive\s2msi\export\S2B_MSIL2A_20180509T155859_N9999_R097_T18TVR_20200522T010435.tif
+New collection users/rfernand387/export created
+Processing image 1 out of 2: C:\Users\rfern\gdrive\s2msi\export\S2B_MSIL2A_20180509T155859_N9999_R097_T18TVR_20200522T010435.tif
-Started upload task with ID: GCIITGCRB3QCAYRYZGML6I2Y Processing image 2 out of 2: C:\Users\rfern\gdrive\s2msi\export\S2B_MSIL2A_20181026T160339_N9999_R097_T18TVR_20200521T152513.tif
+Started upload task with ID: GCIITGCRB3QCAYRYZGML6I2Y
+Processing image 2 out of 2: C:\Users\rfern\gdrive\s2msi\export\S2B_MSIL2A_20181026T160339_N9999_R097_T18TVR_20200521T152513.tif
 Started upload task with ID: LJ4KU5QODQ6E6J5LX4JDKW4C